Abdirahman Ahmed Ali Tuur: Biography

 He later became the Chairman of the Somali National Movement (SNM), a guerilla force mainly drawn from his Isaaq clan, which was attempting to topple former President of Somalia Siad Barre's military regime.
 Although the SNM at its inception had a unionist constitution, it eventually began to pursue a separatist agenda, looking to secede from the rest of Somalia.
 Under Tuur's leadership, the local administration declared the northwestern Somali territories independent on 18 May 1991.
-He then became the newly established Somaliland’s first President, but subsequently renounced the separatist platform in 1994.
+He then became the newly established Somaliland's first President, but subsequently renounced the separatist platform in 1994.
 Tuur concurrently began instead to publicly seek and advocate reconciliation with the rest of Somalia under a power-sharing federal system of governance.
 In doing so, he also represented the interests of many other Isaaq members, who were against secession.
 Tuur additionally lent some support to the UNOSOM peace-building mission in the southern regions.
+Tuur was sentenced to death in absentia by the government of Mohamed Haji Ibrahim Egal for treason, Tuur went to Mogadishu, where he joined the government of Mohamed Farrah Aidid.
+However, after some disagreements with Mohamed Farrah Aidid, Tuur went to London where he lived until 2001, when he came back to Somaliland and declared he had accepted the secessionist position.
+He spent the rest of his life in his hometown of Burao.
+In 2003, during the 2003 Somaliland presidential election, Tuur campaigned in support of Dahir Riyale Kahin, who would end up winning and would be inaugurated as the third President of Somaliland.

 Death

-Tuur died on November 8, 2003 at the age of 72 and was buried in Burao, Somaliland.
+Tuur died on November 8, 2003, at the age of 72 and was buried in Burao, Somaliland.